 NextCloud offers robust security measures, including server-side storage encryption, client-side end-to-end encryption, and encrypted data transfer.
 NextCloud’s authentication scheme includes LDAP, SAML, Active Directory, Kerberos, and it all works out of the box.

 Seafile also offers the same level of encryptions as found in NextCloud, but it does not deliver on features like LDAP and Active Directory.

-Syncthing does not employ a traditional authentication mechanism through usernames and passwords, but instead uses a certificate-based authentication scheme to determine its Device ID.
+Syncthing does not employ a traditional authentication mechanism through usernames and passwords but instead uses a certificate-based authentication scheme to determine its Device ID.
 Syncthing then shares this ID with all the other devices that you want to connect.
 Beyond that, TLS security/encryption encrypts all device-to-device communication.
-I’d argue that not needing a centralized server is a security benefit as well, since there’s no centralized location to be attacked.
+I’d argue that not needing a centralized server is a security benefit as well since there’s no centralized location to be attacked.

 Syncthing is written in Go language, which I think gives it a performance edge over NextCloud and Seafile.
 The web interface of NextCloud can be a bit slow on some systems, especially on ARM boxes or less-powerful machines.
 I haven’t benchmarked the three solutions, but my experience is that Seafile handles transfers with the best speed and reliability, especially if you’re moving large amounts of data.
 With NextCloud, I had the occasionally failed file transfer.

-Based on my experience, I’d say Syncthing has the edge over Nextcloud and Seafile from performance and security point of view.
+Based on my experience, I’d say Syncthing has the edge over Nextcloud and Seafile from a performance and security point of view.

 The multi-tenancy feature of any cloud storage/file syncing solution is designed to help you host multiple, completely segregated customers from a single instance.
 One can create multiple organizations that are separated from each other, and, of course, users between the organizations can’t share files and folders.